 The IPR measures how localized $\ket{\psi}$ is relative to the eigenbasis $\ket{n}$.
 In practice, it can be evaluated by averaging the Loschmidt echo over long periods of time.
 To compare systems of different sizes, a normalized IPR, defined by $\lambda_{\text{IPR}}(L) = -\frac{1}{L}\log(\text{IPR})$ for a chain of length $L$, was computed for the ground state of the XXX-Heisenberg model in Fig. \ref{fig:LongEcho}.
+For the chain of length 10, the IPR was computed by explicitly evaluating Eq.~(\ref{eq:IPR}), while for the larger chains the IPR was computed by averaging Loschmidt echos.
 As this figure shows, for large $\Omega$ the log IPR is small which indicates the perturbative argument holds and the XXX-Heisenberg ground state is localized with respect to the Ising Hamiltonian.
 This indicates that the long time dynamics of the XXX-Heisenberg model is being successfully simulated with this technique.